-The steamy temperatures in Kashyyyk's swamps and inland lakes cause a tremendous amount of evaporation.
-Most of it rarely rises more than a kilometre above the ground before it is trapped by foliage, where it condenses and falls back into the water table as dark, soil-rich rain.
+The steamy temperatures in Kashyyyk's swamps and inland lakes cause a tremendous amount of humidity.
+Most water vapor rarely rises more than a kilometer above the ground before it is trapped by foliage, where it condenses and falls back into the water table as dark, soil-rich rain.
 What evaporation occurs on the upper levels makes for light cloud cover and periodic light rainfall.
-Windstorms are infrequent, and usually not very strong -- certainly not strong enough to shake the treetops.
+Windstorms are infrequent, and usually not very strong - certainly not strong enough to shake the treetops.
 Lightning is extremely unusual on Kashyyyk, as the wood of wroshyr trees is an insulator against negative electrical build-up.

 The Wookiees divide the wroshyr forests into seven vertical levels.
-The top level is occupied by the Wookiees, and it is further subdivided into the highest level (the nursery ring, where Wookiee children are minded and educated while their parents work), the habitation level (where Wookiee families dwell and work), and the maintenance level (where most Wookiee public utilities are located, including sewage and power generation).
+The upper canopy is occupied by the Wookiees, and it is further subdivided into the highest level (the nursery ring, where Wookiee children are minded and educated while their parents work), the habitation level (where Wookiee families dwell and work), and the maintenance level (where most Wookiee public utilities are located, including sewage and power generation).

 As one travels farther down, it becomes increasingly more dangerous.
 A few predators exist on the level directly below the Wookiees' level, but these are small and easily circumvented.
 On the third level down, carnivorous syren plants exist in massive numbers and sizes.
 Below this level, things swiftly turn lethal.
 The fourth level down is inhabited by deadly predators, to whom a full-grown Wookiee warrior is little more than a passing challenge.